HOW TO BEAT JETLAG

 CHOOSE YOUR ARRIVAL TIMES WISELY

 Now, this step is all down to how lazy you are.
 Hear us out.
 The key to beating jetlag is being able to manage either a long day or a shorter one in order to reset your body clock.
-If you're good at sleeping and like to hibernate, try to choose a flight that arrives in the evening so you can go straight to sleep and wake up in the morning on local time.
+If you're good at sleeping and like to hibernate, try to choose a flight that arrives in the evening so you can go straight to sleep and wake up in the morning at the local time.
 If you know you’ll struggle to get a full night’s sleep and are an active person, choose an early arrival time, get on with exploring the city and feel ready to go to sleep local time in the evening.
-Job done.

 TRY TO BOOK A LAYOVER